-HSAs can be used to pay out-of-pocket expenses such as co-pays and deductibles, but they usually cannot be used to pay insurance premiums.
 The federal government sets the ceilings for out-of-pocket medical expenses.
-For 2020, the most an insured individual can be required to pay out of pocket is $6,900; the ceiling is $13,800 for a family.
+For 2022, the most an insured individual can be required to pay out of pocket is $7,050; the limit is $14,100 for a family.
 Once the insured party has met the out-of-pocket maximum, the insurance company must cover the rest.

 HSAs are also portable.
 If you change jobs or health insurance plans, your HSA goes with you.